How can I reduce employee turnover?

 If you find yourself asking "how do we decrease our turnover rate?", keep reading.
-In this article, we'll take a look at some of the root causes of turnover, how to calculate your turnover rate, and the 15 best strategies to improve employee turnover.
+In this article, we'll take a look at some of the root causes of turnover, how to calculate your turnover rate, and the 15 best strategies on how to overcome employee turnover.

 What is employee turnover?